Meteo-Concept/hcaptcha-bundle/Resources/doc/index.rst

 Configuration
 -------------

-This bundle requires a minimal configuration: the values configured on you `hCaptcha dashboard`_.
+This bundle requires a minimal configuration: the values configured on your `hCaptcha dashboard`_.

 .. code-block:: yaml